 We are not necessarily promoting the act of binge-watching, but in times like this there may be no better option on some days.
 Netflix, Amazon Prime, Apple TV and many more subscription channels could be a great investment for the next few months, and if you don’t already have a subscription to one, most do a free trial that you can utilise.
 There is nothing better than curling up on the sofa sometimes and watching 6 episodes back to back of your favourite show.
 If you would rather go old school, look out your DVDs and hit play on some nostalgic offerings from the back of the cupboard.

 Now is the perfect time to plan a proper pamper session for yourself.
 Have a bath, soak your feet and look out a facemask, it’s time to relax and rejuvenate yourself.
 Maybe even eat the aforementioned cake while you are in the bath?
 Look out some nail polishes and get those nails and toes looking neat and tidy.
 Whatever makes you feel good and relaxes you, do it.

 The lost art of writing letters or keeping a diary should be revived – not just because of coronavirus, but because it is a lovely thing to do.
 In times of anxiety and uncertainty, writing your feelings down on paper can be a very therapeutic exercise.
 Everyone loves receiving letters and while the postal service is still functioning, why not set about writing to friends and relatives.
-Keeping a journal or diary of this time will also be a very interesting read in years to come and could be really interesting to show the next generation what happened to you personally and to share the experiences with them.
+Keeping a journal or diary of this time of self-isolation will also be a very interesting read in years to come and could be really interesting to show the next generation what happened to you personally and to share the experiences with them.

-If you have any advice or ideas to share that will help others make it through isolation please let us know on Twitter, Facebook or Instagram.
+If you have any advice or ideas to share that will help others make it through self-isolation please let us know on Twitter, Facebook or Instagram.
 We will be working away to keep you informed and amused over the coming weeks (most likely from the comfort of our homes) so please get in touch on our social feeds, even if it is just for a chat!
 Stay safe everyone.